christine-peng/Blur-Detection/README.md

 There are several approaches to analyze how blurry an image is using the Computer Vision Python package, with the most noteworthy methods being the Laplacian transformation, the Sobel filter, the Canny Edge detector, and the Fast Fourier Transform.

-The Laplacian transformation, while not being the perfect solution, is the easiest method to distinguished between focued and blurred images.
+The Laplacian transformation, while not the perfect solution, is the easiest method to distinguished between focued and blurred images.
 It operates by outputting a single floating point value to represent the “blurriness” of an image.
 This method convolves each input image with the Laplacian operator and computes the variance.
 If the variance falls below a predefined threshold, the image is marked as blurry.
 			<p align="center">
 			![image](https://user-images.githubusercontent.com/83466109/117067306-b1c30f80-acde-11eb-8959-174554b5a57a.png)
 			</p>